 “Ya.
 Ya.
 I used to have 14 of them.
 But not anymore.
 I got remarried.
 So… I had to get rid of some cars.”“So tell me about your favorite vehicle.”

 “Let me think.
 That is hard to say.
 It’s probably the Syncro-16 double -cab, which I hardly drive anymore.
 It’s fairly unique.
 It’s factory turbo -diesel, dual-locker (front and rear).
 It was very slow before.
 It had a 1.6 turbo diesel, called a JX engine and I’ve since changed it to a 1.9 turbo diesel.
 It’s an AAZ.
 So now I can at least go 60 mph!
 They are very competent off-road, but not very good at highway speeds.”“Right.
 I know.
 They are like tanks off road though.”

 “Ya, they’re designed for slow work.
 I have other vehicle I can drive if I want to drive fast.”“Ha!
 Well, we really appreciate coming over to Burning Van.
 It has grown exponentially since a few years ago.”

 “Oh, ya.
 Last year we had about 120 vans here, and probably 200 attendees.
 There is such a great market for Vanagons.
 The collector market is increasing, and it is just such a unique vehicle.

 Let’s face it.
 The guy who runs the Mars rover project owns a Vanagon.
 The guy who is in charge of BMW X3 concept vehicle, he is a Vanagon guy.
 He doesn’t even own a BMW.

-Come on over next year, and enjoy the fun on the beaches of San Francisco!
+It’s a cult thing.
+It’s not so much a vehicle, it’s more of a lifestyle.”Come on over next year, and enjoy the fun on the beaches of San Francisco!
 Everyone expects that this event will grow even bigger next year!